raphaelDuff/udacity-fsd-proj-capstone/README.md

 The motivation behind this project was to demonstrate the skills and knowledge acquired throughout the Udacity Full Stack Developer Nanodegree program.
 It serves as a practical application of building a complete backend API with best practices, including database interaction, API design, security, and deployment.

-## Hosted API URL
+## Hosted API URL - Heroku

-The hosted API is currently deployed on [Render](https://render.com) and can be accessed at: [https://fsnd-capstone-api.onrender.com/](https://fsnd-capstone-api.onrender.com/)  _(Please note that this URL might change.
-Check the repository for the latest deployed URL.)_
+The hosted API is currently deployed on [Casting RaphaelDuff](https://casting-raphaelduff-c4d854d2b126.herokuapp.com/)

+For testing you can use the collecton on Postman (all tokens are here): `Udacity FSD- Capstone.postman_collection`

 ## Project Dependencies